Family reunited with stolen dog after online appeal

 A family has been reunited with their stolen pet dog after an appeal on social media.

-Chloe Moore's bulldog Queenie was seen on CCTV being dragged from their home in Shoeburyness, Essex on Monday.
+Chloe Moore's American bulldog, Queenie, was seen on CCTV being dragged from their home in Shoeburyness, Essex on Monday.

 A man called her two days later and said she could collect her dog from Surrey and no reward was paid.